PaNOSC-ViNYL/libpyvinyl/README.md

 the physical, numerical, and computational parameters of a simulation, the `BaseCalculator` exposes the interface to

-- Configure a simulation (through the corresponding `Parameters` instance)
+- Configure a simulation.
-- Launch the simulation run
+- Launch the simulation run.
-- Collect the simulation output data and make it queriable as a class attribute
+- Collect the simulation output data.
+- Construct a `Data` instance that represents the simulation output data.
-- Snapshoot a simulation by dumping the object to disk (using the `dill` library).
+- Snapshoot a simulation by dumping the object to disk.
 - Reload a simulation run from disk and continue the run with optionally modified parameters.

-The `BaseCalculaton` is an abstract base class, it shall not be instantiated as such.
+The `BaseCalculator` is an abstract base class, it shall not be instantiated as such.
 The anticipated use is to inherit specialised `Calculators` from `BaseCalculator` and to implement the core functionality in the derived class.
-In particular, this is required for the methods responsible to launch a simulation (`run()`) .
+In particular, this is required for the methods responsible to launch a simulation through the `backengine()` method.

 As an example, we demonstrate in an [accompanying notebook](https://github.com/PaNOSC-ViNYL/libpyvinyl/blob/master/doc/source/include/notebooks/example-01.ipynb) how to declare a derived `Calculator` and implement a `backengine` method.
 The example then